 My first year of motherhood changed everything about how I approach and respond to challenging behaviors in children.

 We are a firefighter family, born and raised in the Pacific Northwest.
-Being a first responder family, responding to emergencies and putting out fires is a familiar conversation within the walls of our home.
+Being a first responder family, debriefing emergencies and putting out fires is a familiar conversation that echos throughout the spaces of our home.

-There is no doubt our homes and classrooms can feel like they are on fire when you have a child who is highly disruptive, unsafe, or destructive.
-Childhood professionals more than ever deserve the clarity and confidence to know exactly how to interpret and respond to a "behavioral fire" when they see it.
+There is no doubt our homes and classrooms can feel like they are on fire when you have a child who is highly disruptive, unsafe, and destructive.
+Parents and professionals more than ever need the clarity and confidence to know exactly how to skillfully assess and confidently respond to a "behavioral fire" when they see it.

-Starting at 19 years old, I ventured into the field of behavioral analysis as a registered behavior technician.
-Within these homes, I worked closely with families and children to bring clarity to some of our most vulnerable populations of children in Washington state.
-This journey all began while pursuing my bachelor's degree in psychology.
+I was 19 years old when I ventured into the field of behavioral analysis as a Registered Behavior Technician.
+It was within these homes that I worked closely with families and children and support our most vulnerable populations of children in the state of Washington.
+This journey all began while in college pursuing my bachelor's degree in psychology.

-Upon graduation I became a research assistant at the University of Washington in Seattle where I had a lead role in collaborating with the Autism Center to understand differences in brain language processing in siblings of autistic children.
+Upon Graduation I became a Research Assistant at the University of Washington in Seattle where I had a lead role in collaborating with the Autism Center to understand differences in brain language processing in siblings of ASD children.
 Getting hands-on experience with brain imaging technologies MEG, EEG, and MRI, I met so many children and families and I quickly learned that I wanted to work more closely with them outside of the research setting!

-That is when I accepted my all-time favorite position as a Title 1 School District behavior specialist and district-wide de-escalation instructor.
+That is when I accepted an all-time favorite position as a Title 1 School District behavior specialist and District-wide De-escalation instructor.

 Spencer was always calm and reassuring in the biggest crisis and always found a way to bring the joy in.
 She was a very good listener.
 Validates how your learners feel (adults and kids) and also challenges them.
 People want to build capacity for her.